Skip to Main Content

 • The maximum award amount is $30,000.

 • Reviewers may elect to provide partial funding to a project.
-Clear budget information and justifications can help reviewers to determine possible partial funding amounts.
+Clear budget information and justifications can help reviewers determine possible partial funding amounts.

-Animal Activities/Human Subject Review
+Animal Activities / Human Subject Review

 Projects involving animal or human subjects require appropriate review board(s) approval prior to the release of funds.
 The approvals or waivers will need to reference the applicable funding mechanism.
 Program staff must receive a copy of this documentation prior to the disbursement of award funds.